 What You Can Do

 Here is the link to the proposal http://edocket.access.gpo.gov/2010/2010-13991.htm on which people are encouraged to comment.
-I was speaking with a colleague in my San Francisco office and it’s a simple fact that the deficit must be addressed, however, the USCIS previoiusly significantly increase their fees.
+I was speaking with a colleague in my Sacramento office and it’s a simple fact that the deficit must be addressed, however, the USCIS previoiusly significantly increase their fees.

 If you have any questions regarding these proposed changes or the immigration process, you may want to consult with an immigration lawyer.
 I will keep focused on this issiue and be writing about it again in the near future.

-Please contact the Ranchod Law Group with offices serving San Francisco, San Jose, and Sacramento California, at email@example.com or at 415-986-6186 if you have any questions regarding the proposed USCIS fee hikes or immigration law.
+Please contact the Ranchod Law Group with offices serving Sacramento, and Stockton California, at email@example.com or at 415-986-6186 if you have any questions regarding the proposed USCIS fee hikes or immigration law.